AideenM12/Joyce-English-School-MS4/TESTING.md

 ---

-### Test Case 16
+### Test Case 17
-> As a user with limited time I want the opportunity to take an intensive English language course before moving to an English speaking country or returning to school for the academic year.
+> As a user with limited time I want the opportunity to take an intensive English language course before moving to an English-speaking country or returning to school for the academic year.

 **Description**
 Verify that the school offers intensive courses.